Best Vehicle for Ayodhya to Varanasi Family Trip — 2026 Honest Guide

 Frequently Asked Questions

-What is the best vehicle for a family of 12 on the Ayodhya to Varanasi trip?
+What is the best vehicle for a family of 12 on this trip?

-The Force Urbania 12-seater is the best vehicle for a family of 12 on the Ayodhya–Varanasi route.
+The Force Urbania 12-seater is the best vehicle for a family of 12.
 It seats exactly 12 passengers plus the driver, has push-back aircraft-style recliner seats, factory-fit AC that maintains even temperature, and a significantly quieter monocoque body compared to Tempo Travellers.
-This makes it genuinely comfortable for 3.5–4 hours of highway travel.
 The fare from Sachin Travels is ₹30 per km — ₹6,600 total for the 220 km route, approximately ₹550 per person.
 Call or WhatsApp +91-8299503337.

 How much does an Ayodhya to Varanasi family group trip cost?